Sleep Apnea Women and Sleep Updated May 2, 2024 · 6 min read · By Nick Zacharias

-Undiagnosed OSA in Women
+Undiagnosed OSA in women

+We know what sleep apnea looks like, right?
 Middle-aged man, kind of stocky, looks tired and snores like a freight train?
-The truth is, that’s a common profile for Obstructive Sleep Apnea (OSA), but it’s far from the only one.
+The truth is, that's a common profile for Obstructive Sleep Apnea (OSA), but it's far from the only one.
 OSA results from physical conditions that can affect people of any age, size or gender.

 It often goes undiagnosed in women